viridia/klendathu-v1/DesignNotes.md

 * Adding label to issues doesn't invalidate query.
   * More generally, invalidating issue queries doesn't work.
 * Get rid of typeahead
+  * We'll need a slightly different autocomplete than the one we use for labels and users.
+    (One which allows new items).
 * Editing comments
 * Deleting comments
 * Adding comments in the edit page.